rahatm1/battlesnake-node/README.md

 Run the server:

 ```
-nf start web
+npm start
 ```

-Test the client in your browser: [http://localhost:9001](http://localhost:9001)
+Test the client in your browser: [http://localhost:9001](http://localhost:5000)

 ### Deploying to Heroku